dimitri-nicolo/calico/master/reference/calicoq/index.md

 as intended.

 - The [endpoint]({{site.baseurl}}/{{page.version}}/reference/calicoq/endpoint)
-  command shows you the Calico policies and profiles that relate to specified endpoints.
+  command shows you the {{site.prodname}} policies and profiles that relate to specified endpoints.
 - The [eval]({{site.baseurl}}/{{page.version}}/reference/calicoq/eval) command
   displays the endpoints that a selector selects.